Dray Skky: Career

 During an interview with WEDR (Miami Florida Radio Station) Skky refused to confirm or deny rumors that she parted from her label due to bad dealings from James Goosby, the label owner.
-Simply stating that the two parted amicably and that James (whom she called "Rev") continues to seek her advise on other artists that he has signed, or considered signing.
+Simply stating that the two parted amicably and that James (whom she called "Rev") continues to seek her advice on other artists that he has signed, or considered signing.

 In 2010, Dray Skky and her Manager officially formed Skky Music LLC, an Artist Management, Artist Development Company.
 In the fall of 2010 Skky Music LLC, began developing a group of artists that aspires to join Skky's Management Division (1) Mirani Starr [Female Rapper], (2) Sariyna [Female Singer], (3) UnTuchabel [Male Rapper], (4) Top Flight Generals [Male Rap Group].

 Two of Dray Skky's acts were offered recording contracts in 2011 by an independent label.
 That in label dissolved unexpectedly due to the death of the label's CEO.
 The loss of "Big Duke" combined with the birth of her first son Skky decided to take a break from the music industry for a while.

 In 2016, Dray Skky opened Skky Music Studios in Lexington, SC.
 She later closed the studio in 2018.
 She indicated in an interview with Ts Madison, that multiple factors lead to the closure of the studio including her own private battle with Graves Disease.

 While Dray Skky has remained pretty silent on social media and in the public since the 2018 closure of the studio, there are hints and glimpses of her working as a songwriter (including more ghostwriting) including a 2019 post on her Facebook Page of her working in a Miami Studio with Platinum Producer Gorilla Tek, a 2020 post on her Facebook Page of her working on new music at Patchwerk Studios in Atlanta, and a 2022 statement made by upcoming teen singer/songwriter Jada Denise on her website www.theylovvejada.com.